Michael I Rangabe: Biography

 Michael was the son of the patrician Theophylact Rhangabe, the admiral of the Aegean fleet.
 The Rangabe family was of Greek origin.
-He married Prokopia, the daughter of the former Emperor Nikephoros I, and received the high court dignity of Kouropalates after his father-in-law's accession in 802.
+He married Prokopia, the daughter of the future Emperor Nikephoros I, and received the high court dignity of Kouropalates after his father-in-law's accession in 802.

 Michael survived Nikephoros I's disastrous campaign against Khan Krum of Bulgaria, and was considered a more appropriate candidate for the throne than his severely injured brother-in-law Staurakios, who was proclaimed emperor by the military in the hope that he would recover.
 When Michael's wife Prokopia failed to persuade her brother Staurakios, who wanted to have him blinded, to name Michael as his successor, a group of senior officials (the magistros Theoktistos, Domestic of the Schools Stephen, and Patriarch Nicephorus I of Constantinople) forced Staurakios to abdicate in his favour on 2 October 811.
 Michael was proclaimed emperor before the senate and the tagmata.

 Michael I attempted to carry out a policy of reconciliation, abandoning the exacting taxation instituted by Nikephoros I. While reducing imperial income, Michael generously distributed money to the army, the bureaucracy, and the church.
 Ruling with the support of the iconodule party in the Church, Michael I diligently persecuted the iconoclasts and forced Patriarch Nicephorus I to back down in his dispute with Theodore the Stoudite, the influential abbot of the monastery of Stoudios.
 He revoked the exile of Theodore the Stoudites effected by Emperor Nikephoros I, and Theodore became his close confidant.
 Michael I's piety won him a very positive estimation in the work of the chronicler Theophanes the Confessor.
 Theophanes also mentions the existence of a group of heretics known as Athinganoi in Phrygia, who were most likely the successors of the Montanists, who Emperor Leo III the Isaurian attempted to convert by force, as well as of the Paulicians.
 Patriarch Nicephorus I pressed Michael I to organise the persecution and execution of the Athinganoi, Paulicians and iconoclast abbots.
 But when Nicephorus I insisted the heretics be given time to repent, Michael I halted the killings.